 - Promote the best practices for student learning through the knowledge of theory and research on learning, cognition, and memory, including information processing, cognitive, and constructivist perspectives.

 - Apply knowledge, dispositions, and performances necessary for assessing learning environments and implementing context-appropriate strategies.

 - Apply a biblical worldview to the analysis of the literature reviews, readings, and research in educational learning theory.

 - Synthesize research into a limited literature review supporting an approved research question and using a designated style guide.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will participate in two Discussion Board Forums.
-Each forum will be completed in two parts: At least 400 words addressing the provided prompt and 2 replies at least 200 words each to other classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will participate in two Discussions.
+Each discussion will be completed in two parts: At least 400 words addressing the provided prompt and 2 replies at least 200 words each to other classmates’ threads.
 All writing must follow current APA format, including in-text citations and references.
 (MLO: A, E)

 Research Question and Outline

 The candidate will compose a quality research question related to a specific educational problem (student learning and motivation) upon which he/she can build a Final Paper.
 The instructor will evaluate and comment on the candidate’s submitted question to help ensure its quality and usability.
 The student will also include an outline of their proposed course project final paper with this assignment.
 (MLO: F)